 This recipe was originally posted November 30, 2019 and has been updated with new images and additional content.

 Are you looking for a really, really fast meal that’s really, really tasty?
-Not only is this Thai Basil Chicken, AKA Pad Krapow Gai, bursting with flavor, you can whip it up in 15 minutes or less.
+Not only is my Thai Basil Chicken, AKA Pad Krapow Gai, bursting with flavor, you can whip it up in 15 minutes or less.

 That’s faster than ordering pizza!